The-Animonculory/Anvil/README.md

 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

 Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.

+:warning: :exclamation: **UNDER NO CIRCUMSTANCES PRESS THE UNLOCK BUTTON WHEN YOU HAVE LOADED SOMETHING THROUGH MOD-ORGANIZER.
+YOU WILL BREAK MANY MANY THINGS.
+DO NOT PRESS THE BUTTON!** :warning: :exclamation:

 ### In-game MCM options